slorreina369/team-profile-generator/README.md

 # team-profile-generator

 ## Description
-A README wizard that allows for someone to answer a few simple questions and creates a professional grade README.md file for future use.
+A Team Generator wizard that allows for someone to answer a few simple questions and creates a professional grade webpage for one's team.
+Including the ability to click on links in order to send emails and view an employee's github if applicable

 ## Table of Contents
 * [Installation](#Installation)